NAGARHOLE NATIONAL PARK TRAVEL GUIDE

 Winter: Maximum - 32°C and Minimum - 16°C

-At a distance of 10 km from Kutta, 20 km from Iruppu Falls, 62 km from Kalpetta, 88 km from Mysore, 88 km from Madikeri and 218 km from Bangalore, Nagarhole National Park is one of the best wildlife sanctuaries in South India and also one of the top places of wildlife in Karnataka.
+At a distance of 10 km from Kutta, 20 km from Iruppu Falls, 62 km from Kalpetta, 88 km from Mysore, 88 km from Madikeri and 218 km from Bangalore, Nagarhole National Park is one of the best wildlife sanctuaries in South India and also one of the top places to visit in Coorg.
 Also known as Rajiv Gandhi National Park, it is spread across Mysore and Kodagu districts in Karnataka.

 Originally the forest area was the private hunting ground for the Maharajas of Mysore.
 Nagarhole was converted into a sanctuary in the year 1955 covering an area of 258 sq. km and subsequently enlarged to include the adjoining areas of Mysore district and now extends over an area of 643 sq. km.
 Nagarhole got National Park status in 1988 and declared as 37th Project Tiger Reserve in 1999.
 It is part of the Nilgiri Biosphere Reserve.
 The Western Ghats Nilgiri sub-cluster of 6,000 Sq. km, including all of Nagarhole National Park, is under consideration by the UNESCO World Heritage for World Heritage Site status.

 This national park gets its name from two Kannada words Naga means snake and Hole means stream.
 Many serpentine streams flow through the rich tropical forests of the park, which has now been renamed as the Rajiv Gandhi National Park, after late prime minister of India, Rajiv Gandhi.
 Nagarhole is situated to the north-west of Bandipur National Park which are separated by Kabini reservoir.
 The park has rich forest cover, small streams, hills, valleys and waterfalls.
 Inside the park coracle boat riding facility is available in Kabini River.